How to use your peak flow meter

 Check to see which zone your peak flow number is in.
 Do what your provider told you to do when you are in that zone.
 This information should be in your action plan.
 If you use more than one peak flow meter (such as one at home and another one at school or work), be sure that all of them are the same brand.

-National Asthma Education and Prevention Program website.
-How to use a peak flow meter.
+National Heart, Lung and Blood Institute website.
 How to use a metered-dose inhaler.